frieds/frieds.github.io/docs/index.md

 - CLI Minesweeper.
 [GitHub repo](https://github.com/frieds/minesweeper)

 - Automate creation of sunrise and sunset calendar events, and build a one-click iOS app (through Apple Shortcuts) to recommend what clothes to wear based on the weather.
 [GitHub repo](https://github.com/frieds/hello_day)

+What I'll publish next: a project using [Dagster](https://dagster.io) - "The cloud-native orchestrator for the whole development lifecycle, with integrated lineage and observability, a declarative programming model, and best-in-class testability."

 Find me online: [Twitter](https://twitter.com/_DanFriedman), [LinkedIn](https://www.linkedin.com/in/dfrieds/) and [GitHub](https://github.com/frieds)